• Skip to primary navigation

 For cardoon, trim off the spines and cut into pieces.

-Boil in salted water until tender, then drain and fry with garlic and olive oil.
+Boil in salted water until tender, then drain and fry with garlic and olive oil - similar quick-cook techniques appear in how to cook chicken livers step-by-step.

 For artichokes, cut off the thorns, trim the stem and remove any small outer leaves.